dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

+I applied elementSpacing in 10 to input_1, 5 to input_2 and 2 to input_3.
+Just want to find the best scale for my project.

 Part 4:
 Tried the smart mask.
 It is a good tool but not really work on my project.
 Becasue my photos are simple and have some effects on them.
 So I think I will just use my original masks for this project.